Women's Soccer Opens MAAC Title Defense in Semifinals Against Bobcats

 Following graduation, Karbowski played four seasons with the Capital District Alleycats of the United States Inter-Regional Soccer League.
 He is also a two-time Empire State Games gold medalist as a member of the Adirondack Region Open team, and was an assistant coach for the team in 1997.

-Karbowski has also coached in the Clifton Park premier program for the past 20 years.
+Karbowski has also coached for Clifton Park Soccer Club for 23 years.

 A local product from Clifton Park, Karbowski played two years of varsity soccer at Shenendehowa High School and was a starter on the team that finished the 1988 season ranked No. 1 in the country by USA Today.